 Compensation to outside board members will be at \$1,000 per meeting, plus travel and incidental expenses.
 There will be no compensation to board members employed by the Company or any of its affiliates unless serving as an officer or in a consulting capacity.
-The Company intends to secure directors and officers insurance (also referred to as "D&O Insurance") on, or soon after, this Offering being declared effective.
+The Company intends to secure directors and officers insurance (also referred to as "D&O Insurance") if the minimum is achieved from this Offering.